Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 2-dof model: Elastic He-Cu surface scattering

-The scattering functions of the system contain useful information to analyze and compare the behavior of different scattering trajectories of the particles.
-These functions map initial asymptotic quantities to final asymptotic quantities, similar to the measurements in a standard scattering experiment.
-This natural approach to detect and analyze essential structures in the phase space is similar to other approaches based on trajectories like Lagrangian Descriptors and Fast Lyapunov Indicators, see \cite{mancho,mancho1,lega,lega1}.
+The scattering functions contain essential information to analyze and compare the behavior of different scattering trajectories.
+These functions map initial asymptotic conditions to final asymptotic quantities, in analogy to the processes in a standard scattering experiment where the initial asymptotes are prepared and the final asymptotes are detected.
+This natural approach to obtain information on the essential structures in the phase space by a study of trajectories is similar in spirit to other approaches based on trajectories like for example Lagrangian Descriptors and Fast Lyapunov Indicators, see \cite{mancho,mancho1,lega,lega1}.